Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 [Thanks for reading up until here Dave and Patrick!
 Rock on!]

-The remainder of the Stein supporters this year are either casual Green voters who dip in every fours years to cast their protest vote or people who just got involved this year after the major party primaries concluded so disappointingly.
+The remainder of the Stein supporters this year are either casual Green voters who dip in every four years to cast their protest vote or people who just got involved this year after the major party primaries concluded so disappointingly.
 Of this remainder, there are perhaps a very small fraction who have the sincere hope of a nearly impossible, winning-the-powerball-lottery-simultaneously-in-four-states-after-getting-hit-three-times-in-a-row-by-lightning-after-your-house-was-destroyed-by-an-extragalactic-meteorite, miracle victory for Jill Stein in our insanely-difficult-for-a-non-major-party-candidate-to-overcome electoral college system that we inexplicably continue to use to pick our presidents.

 I've waited until the final weeks of the election to speak of this.
 It has been a very volatile election and I haven't wanted to add more to the fray.
 Two months ago I thought that maybe anything could happen, but now a Stein electoral victory it isn't looking likely even in the slightest.
 Consider that even Trump, in spite of all of his abhorrence and numerous missteps, is STILL polling on average at 17 times higher than Stein.
 The election concludes on Nov.
 8th and early voting is already under way.
 Stein is not even on the ballot in all 50 states.
 Winning 270 votes in the electoral college seems pretty much impossible for Stein at this point.